Forrestal (surname): Alternate spellings

 The name has been spelled in many different forms, all of which are related to the same family including; Forristal, Forrestal, Forristal, Forestal, Forrestall, Foristal, and in medieval times, Forstall (a name still used in present-day Louisiana).
 Forestell is a variation found in Canada.
 Also, in Gaelic Irish as Ó Fuireastal (pronounced Furristhawl), Mac Fuireastal, Mac Coillte, Ó Coillte, and Mac An Choill.

 History and ancestry

-The Forristals were rooted in Glenmore parish, County Kilkenny, where they held several castles, some of which were located at Forristalstown, Carrickcloney and Mullenahone.
+The Forstalls or Forrestals were present in Co.
+Kilkenny, Ireland, from at least the thirteenth century.
+The family held castles at Kilfera, Mullennahone, Forrestalstown, and Carrickcloney.

 The family is listed in the medieval records of Kilkenny, Wexford, and Waterford.
 They are shown aligning themselves through marriage with the Catholic nobility of Ireland through marriage alliances with the FitzGeralds, Aylwards, Cantwells, O'Bolgers, Butlers of Ormond and O'Kennedys, which through these marriages they share common ancestors and bloodlines.
 Many of the modern day Forrestals descend from these noble unions.

 The family motto, "In corda inimicorum regis", is likely taken from the Latin Vulgate's rendering of Psalm 45:5, and means "in the hearts of the king's enemies."
 In modern translation, the full verse is: "Let your sharp arrows pierce the hearts of the king's enemies; let the nations fall beneath your feet" (New International Version).